appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/GettingStarted.md

 ## Initializing the SDK

 An instance of the Appcues iOS SDK (``Appcues``) should be initialized when your app launches.
-A lifecycle method such as `application(_:didFinishLaunchingWithOptions:)` in would be a common location:
+A lifecycle method such as `application(_:didFinishLaunchingWithOptions:)` would be a common location:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {